rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

     to a specific version of manifests at a Git commit.
 </pre></div>

-When something is seen as not matching the required state in Git, an application becomes out of sync.
-Depending on how you have implemented your GitOps, ArgoCD can then resync the changes to apply whatever is in Git immediately or fire a warning to initiate some other workflow.
+When something is seen as not matching the desired state in Git, an application becomes out of sync.
+Depending on how you have implemented your GitOps, ArgoCD can then immediately resync the changes to apply whatever is in git or fire a warning to initiate some other workflow.
 In the world of Continuous Delivery as implemented by ArgoCD, Git is the single source of truth, so we should always apply the changes as seen there.

 ### ArgoCD Basic Install
 > ArgoCD is one of the most popular GitOps tools.
 It keeps the state of our OpenShift applications synchronized with our git repos.
 ArgoCD is a fancy-pants controller that reconciles what is stored in our git repo (desired state) against what is live in our cluster (actual state).
 We can configure ArgoCD to take actions based on these differences, such as auto sync the changes from git to the cluster or fire a notification to say things have gone out of whack.